Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Results and Discussion

 \subsection{Can Synthio be extended to the more complex audio captioning task?}

 Audio captioning, unlike classification, involves describing the content of an audio sample using natural language, making it a more complex task.
 To demonstrate Synthio's effectiveness for audio captioning, we evaluated it on down-sampled versions of AudioCaps.
-For this task, we adapted Synthio by extracting components directly from the available captions and retrained our T2A model on a modified version of Sound-VECaps, excluding any audio from AudioSet.
-Training and evaluation were conducted using the EnCLAP framework~\citep{10446672}, and the dataset was enriched with 4× synthetic samples.
+For this task, we adapted Synthio by removing the audio captioning and CLAP filtering stages, and we extracted acoustic features directly from the existing audio captions.
+Additionally, we retrain our T2A model on a modified version of Sound-VECaps, excluding any audio from AudioCaps.
+Training and evaluation were conducted using the EnCLAP framework~\citep{10446672}, and the dataset was expanded with 4× synthetic samples.
 As shown in Table~\ref{tab:audiocaps}, Synthio significantly outperforms baseline settings, with improvements largely due to better alignment w/ DPO.
 However, manual inspection revealed that generated audios occasionally do not match their captions compositionally, reflecting limitations of the current T2A model.
 While this issue does not affect classification, it poses challenges for captioning.
 We will explore more advanced methods as part of future work.